-(Romans 1:3) Concerning his Son Jesus Christ our Lord, which was made of the seed of David according to the flesh;
+(Romans 1:3) the gospel concerning his Son, who was descended from David according to the flesh

 Even from the very beginning of the Old Testament, the good news related to the coming of Jesus Christ and to what Jesus would do after God the Father sent Jesus into the world.
 The Son of God came into the world from heaven as a man with human flesh and blood.
 He lived, died, and rose again as a fully human person.
 Jesus came as a descendent of King David in fulfillment of the prophets.
 Jesus was conceived by the Holy Spirit and born of the virgin Mary.
 The Gospels of Matthew and Luke teach about Jesus' birth and genealogy through the ancestral line of King David.